marcopaglio/BookingApp/README.md

 #### Build with Maven Wrapper

-If you decide to build with Maven Wrapper, in the next [build commands](#build-commands) replace the placeholder `<MVNW>` with the right script command, depending on your OS:
+If you decide to use Maven Wrapper, in the next [build commands](#build-commands) replace the placeholder `<MVN>` with the right script command, depending on your OS:

 - **Linux and MacOS**: if you are using Unix systems, the script command is `./mvnw`.
 - **Windows**: if you are using Windows, the script command is `mvnw.cmd`.

 #### Build with Maven

-If you take the time to install Maven, then replace the placeholder `<MVNW>` with `mvn` in the next [build commands](#build-commands).<br>
+If you take the time to install Maven, then replace the placeholder `<MVN>` with `mvn` in the next [build commands](#build-commands).<br>

 In this case, you can also build the BookingApp project using launch files from Eclipse.
 They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
 Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration for starting the building.
-Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.
+Remember that launch files in `booking-aggregate` execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.

-> TODO: se non si vede niente dopo Run As che vuol dire?
+> **TODO**: se non si vede niente dopo Run As che vuol dire?
 Si collega con gli schemas DTD o con assenza di Maven o altro?

 ### Build commands

 The very basic command to build the BookingApp project is as follows:
 ```
-<MVNW> -f booking-aggregator/pom.xml clean install
+<MVN> -f booking-aggregator/pom.xml clean install
 ```
 Its execution will remove unnecessary files generated in previous builds and install dependencies locally for each module.
 In this way, you can then build each sub-module indipendently, just change `booking-aggregator` with one between `booking-domain-module`, `booking-business-module` and `booking-ui-module` in the previous command.<br>
 Additionally, all unit, integration and end-to-end tests will be performed with Maven.
 If the command is executed for a sub-module, tests will be executed only for the specific module.<br>

-Alternative builds can be run adding one or more profiles at the end of the previous command:
+Alternative builds can be run by adding one or more profiles at the end of the previous command:

 - `-Pjacoco` add test coverage.